MalikBasiq/Hospital-Api-App/README.md

-# Housetable Network Veterinarian Hospital Data API
+# Housetable Network Veterinarian Hospital Data API APP

 Welcome to the **Housetable Network Veterinarian Hospital Data API**!
 This project is a small system API built using **Node.js**, **Express**, and **TypeScript** to manage hospital patient data and their appointments.
 It supports various operations, from adding patients to handling appointments, calculating bills, and generating reports.